I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 Is the ZIIP HALO 2.0 legit or is it just hype?

 It’s legit.
-I was skeptical going in (I have a whole collection of beauty gadgets that didn’t deliver) and the results surprised me.
+I was skeptical going in (see: gadget graveyard) and the results surprised me.
 The half-face test was the most convincing proof.
 The treated side was visibly more defined and less puffy immediately after.
-The clinical data backs it up too.
+The clinical data backs it up.
 This isn’t hype.

 How often should you use the ZIIP HALO 2.0?